GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

   ray-cluster-kuberay   1                 1                   ready    29m
   ```

-- Check the head and worker pods of kuberay`in`ml-team` namespace
+- Check the head and worker pods of kuberay in `ml-team` namespace
   ```
-  kubectl get pods -n  -n ml-team
+  kubectl get pods -n ml-team
   ```
   The output will be similar to the following:
   ```